Group Decision Making Methods

 Now let’s consider some common group decision making methods.
 These include decision making by:

-In addition, there are two group decision conditions to watch:
+In addition, there are two group decision conditions to watch our for:

 There is ample evidence to support the value of group decision making.
 Ohio State University management professor, Paul C. Nutt, has researched and written widely on the subject of decision making.
 For example, his study of some 400 decisions, across a range of organisations, revealed that decisions which draw on participation to foster implementation succeed more than 80% of the time.

 Yet participation was used to implement only 20% of the decisions researched.
-There is thus clearly much to be said about the importance of group decision making and the use of group decision making methods, yet much to be done in terms of benefiting from it!
+There is thus clearly much to be said about the importance of group decision making and the use of group decision making methods.
+Yet there is still much to be done in terms of benefiting from it!

 It would appear that group decision making methods are an underused yet powerful approach to getting better decisions.

-You can find out more in Professor Nutt’s book “Why decison fail.”
-In the chapter on “Traps in unmanaged social and political forces” page 107.
-(If you have trouble finding it, thens earch participation usingh the google books search facility.)
+You can find out more in Professor Nutt’s book “Why decisions fail.”
+In the chapter on “Traps in un-managed social and political forces” page 107.
+(If you have trouble finding it, then search participation using the google books search facility.)